Skip to content

 Medical: Nothing in Binsar.
 Nearest hospital in Almora.
 Carry first-aid and any medicines you need.

-**Accommodation:** The KMVN rest house at the summit has the best location and view (Rs 1,000-2,500, book via KMVN website).
-A handful of private properties around the sanctuary (some excellent, some overpriced).
-Grand Oak Manor and Mary Budden Estate are well-regarded heritage properties.
+Accommodation: The KMVN rest house at the summit has the best location and view (Rs 1,000-2,500, book via KMVN website).
+A handful of private properties around the sanctuary (some excellent, some overpriced). the KMVN Tourist Rest House (see Binsar stays) and Mary Budden Estate are well-regarded heritage properties.
 Total room inventory is small — book ahead for October-March weekends.

 Food: Most properties offer meals (and you have no alternative — there are no restaurants in Binsar).
 KMVN rest house has a basic kitchen.
 Private properties generally serve better food.
 Carry snacks for forest walks.